cloversites/js-text-rails/README.md

 # JsTextRails

-Transform text files into strings on the global JavaScript `TEXT` object.
+Transform text files into strings on a global JavaScript object.

 Why do this?
 Your Rails application might serve up a single-page web application, which requires text assets (like SVGs).
 You need these assets to